UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 [18] Wei, Jun, et al. "Shallow feature matters for weakly supervised object localization."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2021.

 [19] Meng, Meng, et al. "Foreground activation maps for weakly supervised object localization."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2021.

+[20] Kim, Kim, et al. "Bridging the Gap between Classification and Localization for Weakly Supervised Object Localization." *Conference on Computer Vision and Pattern Recognition*.
+2022.

 ---